New green saplings showing early growth, representing the foundational stages growth found in therapy

 Be Gentle On Yourself

 I believe engaging in therapy to be one of the bravest, most beneficial things anyone can do.
-The investment of not only hard earned dollars, but emotional and mental vulnerability are huge, but so are the potential rewards.
+The investment of not only hard-earned dollars, but of emotional and mental vulnerability is significant, but so are the potential rewards.
 So be kind to yourself on taking such a big step.
-My hope for you is that we are on the precipice of something new and I’m honoured to walk along your side toward it.
+My hope for you is that we are on the precipice of something new and I’m honoured to walk alongside you.

 Still have some more questions?